1. Regulatory Framework for the Trading Activities

 Customs bonded warehouses are facilities where goods may be placed for a specified period of time under customs control.
 Placing goods in customs bonded warehouses suspends the application of the duties, taxes and restrictions for which they are liable.
 There are three categories of customs bonded warehouses:

 a.
 Public warehouses, which are licensed by the Minister of Economy and Finance, may be operated by any agency of the Royal Government, or by any person.
-Public warehouses are open to any person who has the right to store the goods in the warehouse.
+Public warehouses are open to any person who has the right to store the goods in the warehouse. b.
+Private warehouses, which are licensed by the Director of Customs, are to be used solely by specified persons to store goods for their own specific uses, including operators of duty free shops. c.
+Special warehouses, which are licensed by the Director of Customs, are a type of warehouse for goods which may present a hazard, or could affect the quality of other goods, or could require special storage facilities.

 Licenses for customs bonded warehouses will determine conditions for owners and operators including location, construction and layout of premises, and procedures for the control and handling of goods (Article 44).
 Goods may remain in customs bonded warehouses for up to two (2) years from the date of registration (Article 46).